Zheffex/ClarifAI/backend/README.md

 - Configuration via environment variables (dotenv).
 - Testing with Jest, ts-jest, Supertest, and mongodb-memory-server.

+For developers: see the Developer Guide at DEVELOPER_GUIDE.md for architecture, onboarding, conventions, and how to add new features.

 ## Tech Stack
 - Language: TypeScript
 - Runtime: Node.js (CommonJS output; tsconfig outDir dist)